We aim to show how our response in Suffolk can inspire those beyond

 We aim to help young people, feeling anxious about their future, to find their voice by running workshops, working with local partners to help skill young people around self-confidence, film-making, public-speaking, event organising, photography, local democracy and more, bringing together creative people, scientists, environmental advocates, performers, trainers and mentors.

-The transferrable life skills learned can help young people, feeling anxious about their future, find their voice, strengthen their relationship with the natural world, and explore new ways of thinking and living for their communities - creating projects that will be showcased at the next Siren, an annual landmark arts and environment festival for our region.
+The transferable life skills learned can help young people strengthen their relationship with the natural world, and explore new ways of thinking and living for their communities - creating projects that will be showcased at the next Siren, an annual landmark arts and environment festival for our region.